-Bill who trains with Gareth Hughes and Ros Morgan. is a BE accredited trainer.
+Bill who trains with Gareth Hughes and Ros Morgan, is a BE accredited trainer.
 He met his wife Jenny, a self-employed strategy consultant, in 2001.
-The pair runs a 15 horse competition yard and has 12-year-old twins, Joshua and Ursula.
-Last year Joshua competed in his first season affiliated to BE while Ursula competes in international vaulting.
+The pair runs a 15 horse competition yard and has 14-year-old twins, Joshua and Ursula.
+Joshua competes in BE affiliated eventing while Ursula competes in international vaulting.

 16.0hh , bay , gelding